-Again, it is practically impossible to generalize this depth but for most family automobiles something in the range of about 0.3 m - 0.4 m (1 - 1.5 ft) would be the maximum depth of flooding before potential egress problems would result.
+Again, it is practically impossible to generalize this depth but for most family automobiles something in the range of about 0.3 metres - 0.4 metres (1 - 1.5 feet) would be the maximum depth of flooding before potential egress problems would result.

-A "typical" North American car would not be significantly affected by velocities up to about 4.5 m/s (15 ft/s) or more at flood depths at less than 0.3 m (1 ft).
-At running board depth or slightly above 0.3 m (1 ft) the maximum velocity for stability drops to about 3 m/s (10 ft/s) and at about 0.4 m (1.5 ft) depth an average vehicle may be displaced by velocities as low as 0.3 - 0.6 m/s (1 - 2 ft/s), with smaller vehicles becoming buoyant.
+A "typical" North American car would not be significantly affected by velocities up to about 4.5 m/s (15 ft/s) or more at flood depths at less than 0.3 metres (1 feet).
+At running board depth or slightly above 0.3 metres (1 feet) the maximum velocity for stability drops to about 3 m/s (10 ft/s) and at about 0.4 metres (1.5 feet) depth an average vehicle may be displaced by velocities as low as 0.3 - 0.6 m/s (1 - 2 ft/s), with smaller vehicles becoming buoyant.